Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 HOW:

 Continue with the whisk attachment and add the condensed milk in three parts, mixing for one minute on high speed before adding the next portion (2a).
-Scrape the bowl down at few times during this process.
+Scrape the bowl down a few times during this process.
 Once all the milk has been added, mix on high speed for one minute.
-This ensures that the milk emulsifies with the butter, which can be difficult to see because they are similar colors.
+This ensures that the milk emulsifies with the butter, which can be difficult to see because the two are similar in color.
 At this point, the buttercream should be thick and creamy (2b).

 WHY: